skyhitblog/skyhitblog.github.io/index.md

 I build apps with [Ruby on Rails](http://rubyonrails.org/) & [React Native](http://facebook.github.io/react-native/).

 Presently, I'm working on my new startup.
-I've got in to [Google Startup Launch](https://developers.google.com/startups/) program.
+And I've got in to [Google Startup Launch](https://developers.google.com/startups/) program.

-I've gained great experiences from many amazing people I've met.
-And the journey has been awesome so far. :)
+I've gained experiences from many amazing people.
+And the journey has been great so far. :)

 Rest assured, my future is not that dark after all. &#128521;